As the weather gets cooler, stews become the heart of any meal. No exception for this Baccala alla Livornese or Salted Dried Cod in Tomato Sauce.

 You don't want to add any more salt to salted cod when preparing it for cooking

-Can you use Fresh Code in Baccala alla Livornese?
+Can you use Fresh Cod in Livornese Sauce?

 The short answer is yes.
 However, most people will use salted cod because it is a lot more firmer than fresh cod.
 Fresh cod will become flaky and come apart in the cooking process and you will end up with cod soup.